 I’ve always been one to love “themes”.
 I’m that girl who has been forcing her friends to dress up and attend my various themed parties for years.
-Having a themed baby nursery then should come as no surprise.
+Having a sloth theme nursery then should come as no surprise.

 After perusing Pinterest for years, there were two themes I couldn’t ignore: travel, and sloths.
 Since my wedding in 2014 was travel-themed, most of my home decor is, and even my baby shower was “welcome to the world” themed, I didn’t want to overdo it with another exclusively travel themed room.
-I decided then to merge my two loves, and came up with the “travel and sloth theme nursery”!
+I decided then to merge my two loves, and came up with the “sloth theme nursery + travel”!

 Ever since I studied abroad in Costa Rica, I’ve had a strong love for these slow little creatures, so it just felt right.
 However, most of the cute sloth things I’ve found over the years have catered to a more feminine and girly design for kid’s rooms.
-So, I worked hard to make sure my “travel/sloth” nursery would be more neutral, and work for a boy’s room.
+So, I worked hard to make sure my sloth theme nursery (with some travel theme thrown in) would be more neutral, and work for a boy’s room.